-As a content creator and editor, you are responsible for making sure the content you provide meets accessibility standards.
+As a content creator and editor, you are responsible for ensuring the content you provide meets accessibility standards.

 Tools for testing accessibility